BrianPugh/autoregistry/docs/source/Configuration.rst

 recursive: bool = True
 ----------------------
 If ``True``, all subclasses will be recursively registered to their parents.
-If registering a ``module``, this means all submodules will be recursively transversed.
+If registering a ``module``, this means all submodules will be recursively traversed.

 .. code-block:: python